Modern Slavery Statement 2022

-Supply Chains – Outsourcing and Third Parties Although ABL takes Modern slavery seriously, we consider that the financial services industry in the United Kingdom is a low risk industry in respect of modern slavery.
+Supply Chains – Outsourcing and Third Parties Although ABL takes Modern slavery seriously, we consider that the financial services industry in the United Kingdom is a low-risk industry in respect of modern slavery.

-All of the Bank’s third-party relationships are with firms in the United Kingdom and are therefore generally considered to present a low risk based on jurisdiction.
+The majority of the Bank’s third-party relationships are with firms in the United Kingdom and are therefore generally considered to present a low risk based on jurisdiction.

 However, ABL will always take a risk-based approach to the engagement of third-party suppliers and will carry out due diligence checks on all suppliers where it believes there is a risk of exposure to modern slavery within their operations (including in the supply chain) and investigate and resolve issues as and when they occur.

 A governance and risk management framework is in place to support adherence to policies/procedures and to identify existing and emerging risks that may pose a risk to ABL or any related entities.

 Our Framework “three lines of defence” model, which includes the front line being responsible for risk identification, assessment, and mitigation; the second line providing oversight, guidance and assessment and third line providing independent assurance.

 Annual Review and approval